investpedia/Pilot/README.md

 On my Youtube Channel you can find how to investing, trading on financial international markets.

-Learning how to code for make automation, learning fandamentals, stocks, forex, bourse, ...
+Learning how to code for make automation, learning fandamentals, stocks, forex, bourse, expert adviser, robot, algo trade, ...

 How to Ai work and make an ai for trading.

 ##
-### START 29 Oct 2020
+### START project at: 29 Oct 2020